conectado/Blog/content/concurrency-patterns.md

 ### Mutex

-Naively trying to implement the `handle_connections` method without any synchronization, like this:
+In the following code, the `handle_connections` method is implemented without any synchronization.

 ```rs
 struct Server {